All Living Writers Listed – Je M’AiMe

 The ‘Dessemination’ of the New

-To any author Des has reviewed before — if they have a new story recently published or soon to be published in a collection or anthology — they may have a review that also advertises where it is published.
+To any author Des has reviewed before — if they have a new story recently published in a collection or anthology — they may have a review that also advertises where it is published.

-The same goes for any previously reviewed (by Des) publisher or editor to offer up a sample from any anthology or collection recently or soon to be published.
+The same goes for any previously reviewed (by Des) publisher or editor to offer up a sample from any anthology or collection recently published.

-Just send word doc or other means of reading it here: dflewis48@hotmail.com
+Just send word doc or other means of reading the story here: dflewis48@hotmail.com

 LINKS TO SUCH REVIEWS ARE SHOWN IN THE COMMENT STREAM BELOW.